myTerminal/subtitles-player/README.md

 ## Features

-* Easy to use: drag-and-drop a JSON file containing subtitles in correct format, no need to remember commands
+* Easy to use: drag-and-drop a JSON file containing subtitles in the correct format, no need to remember commands
-* Less dependencies
+* Very few dependencies

 ## How to Use